Back

 Made it more clear that user should check email for confirmation that was sent

-Sign In to Confirm - Before
+Sign In To Confirm - Before

 Copy while clear, still has too bland of a tone

-Sign In to Confirm - After
+Sign In To Confirm - After

 Altered copy to keep consistent, collaborative feel with ‘let’s confirm’ vs the low energy ‘sign to confirm your email’